-Before counselling sessions with a child start, signed parental consent will be requested from both parents (residential and non residential).
-Parents will also be requested to sign a parental agreement which sets out the conditions for counselling.
+Before counselling sessions with a child start, signed parental consent will be requested from at least one parent.
+Both parents will be informed about counselling taking place.

 Information discussed in sessions remains confidential between counsellor and child, unless the child agrees for it to be shared.
 This ensures a child can speak openly and express any thoughts and feelings freely.
 In exceptional circumstances where the counsellor has concern about child safeguarding issues pertinent information must be shared with relevant others.
 We do not write reports for court in order to keep a neutral stance for the benefit of your child.

 Each session lasts 50 minutes and usually take place at the same time each week.
 We ask you to arrive punctually as meetings and sessions cannot be extended beyond the agreed time.

 These sessions will be evaluated through the process of gaining your and your child/children’s feedback.
 This ensures we offer the best service possible.
 We also need to pass on feedback to our funders to see their grants are effective.
 Names and personal details are withheld.

 Referring a child to the MiD CYP Counselling Service

 Parents can refer themselves by completing the referral form downloaded from the button below or telephone 020 8891 6860 and request a referral form.

 Parents and counsellor will meet before their child starts counselling.
 Parents can meet with the counsellor separately or together.
 The meeting is approx 1 hour.
 The service is subsidised by charitable funding.
 We ask for a parental donation of £25 per session to support our costs.